dorairajsanjay/tldr/README.md

 This option simply does a greedy_search at the decoder output and displays the corresponding summary
 ```

+All models are checkpointed so you should not have to restart training from the beginning.
+Note that previous models get saved in a separate folder, so they may accumalate and take up space.
+Make sure to delete those folders in that case.

 #### Below are defaults used by the model.
 They can be changed using the syntax below

 ```